visgl/deck.gl/docs/upgrade-guide.md

   + `setUniforms`: use `model.setUniforms`
   + `use64bitProjection`

+##### Standalone bundle

+The pre-bundled version, a.k.a. the [scripting API](/docs/get-started/using-standalone.md#using-the-scripting-api) has been aligned with the interface of the core [Deck](/docs/api-reference/deck.md) class.

+- Top-level view state props such as `longitude`, `latitude`, `zoom` are no longer supported.
+To specify the default view state, use `initialViewState`.
+- `controller` is no longer on by default, use `controller: true`.

 ##### projection system

 - The [common space](/docs/shader-module/project.md) is no longer scaled to the current zoom level.
 This is part of an effort to make the geometry calculation more consistent and predictable.
 While one old common unit is equivalent to 1 screen pixel at the viewport center, one new common unit is equivalent to `viewport.scale` pixels at the viewport center.